toggledbits/Sonos-Vera/README.md

 This project is distributed exclusively through its [Github repository](https://github.com/toggledbits/Sonos-Vera/) and the AltAppStore.
 Release in the Vera plugin marketplace is planned for later.

-**IMPORTANT** Currently, it is *highly* recommended that the "UPnP Event Proxy" plugin be installed on Vera when running this plugin.
-The event proxy makes it possible for the Sonos plugin to be proactively notified of state changes on the media player(s).
+**IMPORTANT** Currently, it is *highly* recommended that the "UPnP Event Proxy" plugin be installed on Vera when running this plugin; installing the UPnP Event Proxy can be done from the Settings page of the Sonos plugin.
+The event proxy makes it possible for the plugin to be proactively notified of state changes on the media player(s).
 If not used, the Sonos plugin will, by default, poll the player frequently, resulting in additional load on your Vera and additional network traffic (when most of time nothing of value is happening/changing).
 See the "Other Configuration" section below for additional information on controlling polling rate.

 Please see CHANGELOG.md for release notes.